-Peas: They contain antioxidants, including vitamin E. Consumption of peas has a good effect on strengthening the immune system and preventing cells’ destruction, strengthening them.
+Peas: Contain antioxidants, including vitamin E. Consumption of peas has a good effect on strengthening the immune system and preventing cells destruction.
 AAFCO requires a minimum of at least 50 IU/kg in a healthy dog’s diet.

 Chicken and eggs: Thanks to the protein in these foods, the dog’s body maintains and builds muscle tissue

 Spinach: Good for heart health.
 Spinach leaves also contain many essential vitamins and minerals, including vitamin A, manganese, riboflavin, calcium, and iron, which every pet needs.